FORUM | DIRECTORY | CLASSIFIEDS | RACING TECH

 Take a minute and study the Pressure Vs. Temperature chart on the right side of the page.
 As you can see if you're going to be racing in 60 or 70 degree weather you're going to be way low on bottle pressure.
 If you're racing in the heat of the summer, you'll need to be cooling the bottle down to get it to the recommended manufacturer's pressures.

 Ricky also states that above 102°F Nitrous is 100% gas.
 This has a big effect on your tune up as the difference between gaseous and liquid nitrous affects how much you're putting in your engine!
 On the low pressure side, you want to stay above 760 psi to maintain Nitrous as a liquid, lower than that and it starts to turn into a gas again.

 It's easy to cool a bottle down, just soak a towel in your cooler and lay it on the bottle and it will bring the temperature down quickly.
 Heating up the bottle is a bit more controversial subject, let's take a look at the methods people use to heat up their bottles...

 Heating Bottles with a Propane Torch

-Even though heating bottles with a propane torch is a popular method, it's dangerous and can get people hurt.
+Even though heating bottles with a propane torch is a popular method among some racers, it's dangerous and can get people hurt.

 Aluminum starts to melt around 800 degrees and applying that much heat for too long in any one spot can weaken the bottle causing it to rupture.
 Think!!!
 We're talking about an aluminum (which melts easily) nitrous bottle filled with an oxidizer at high pressures and applying a torch (filled with fuel) to it - not a wise idea.
 Don't even consider using a torch on a carbon fiber bottle.